AdmiralPotato/node-canvas-capture-server/README.md

 ```

-3: AFTER the the Get access to your `<canvas>` tag in JavaScript, and pass it to the `CanvasCapture` constructor to create a new instance of the `CanvasCapture` object.
+3: Somewhere AFTER you have placed the `jQuery` and `capture.js` script tags, get access to the `<canvas>` tag via your own JavaScript, and pass it to the `CanvasCapture` constructor to create a new instance of the `CanvasCapture` object.

 ```javascript
 var myCanvasElement = document.getElementById('myCanvas');